5ylvino/uvact-live-code-challenge-session/README.md

 ![v-otp-input-entry](https://github.com/5ylvino/5ylvino.github.io/assets/61919575/25c4deb2-4620-4927-b11f-81e8d586eb92)

+*Functionality of the OTP input box* \
-1. Any box you click on, or your cursor is on it.
+a.
+Any box you click on, or your cursor is on it.
 It should be highlighted in green as shown.

-1. Following the same pattern as (a) it should do the same when deleting.
+b.
+Following the same pattern as (a) it should do the same when deleting.

-1. And When OTP 6 digits are pasted, it should automatically enter in its own box position.
+c.
+And When OTP 6 digits are pasted, it should automatically enter in its own box position.

-1. Should only accept number only.
+c.
+Should only accept number only.

-1. Every input digit must start from first box
+d.
+Every input digit must start from first box

 Example of box functionality when entering digits, deleting and pasting